+Tarnishing Touch.
+The ledgerman chooses one creature it can see within 5 feet.
+That creature rolls a Charisma saving throw, suffering 3d10 acid damage on a failed save, or half damage on a success, as the ledgerman's touch corrodes everything of value.
+It can also target unattended inanimate objects; one Tarnishing Touch destroys up to 300 gp in value.

+Reactions

+Balance the Scales.
+When a creature within 10 feet deals damage to it, the ledgerman can use its reaction to deal 10 (3d6) psychic damage to that creature.

+Red Leech Tide

-RED LEECH TIDE Even the leeches of Salt-in-Wounds are changed by the city's effluvium.
-Red leech tides are swarms of red leeches connected by a hivemind that grants them lethal cunning when in large groups.
-As predators they engage in ambush tactics against far greater prey than common leeches would dare pursue.
-Predator & Parasite.
+Even the leeches of Salt-in-Wounds are changed by the city's effluvium.
+Red leech tides are swarms of red leeches, connected by a hivemind that grants them lethal cunning when in large groups.
+As predators, they engage in ambush tactics against far greater prey than common leeches.

+Predator and Parasite.
 Red leech tides sometimes gain strange powers when they drink the blood of sorcerers or monsters.
-They favor targets that show signs of innate power that the red leech tides can absorb (particularly when their intellect is enhanced by proximity to additional red leech tide swarms).
-Red Leech Tide Medium swarm of Tiny beasts, unaligned Armor Class 12 Hit Points 77 (14d8+14) Speed 20 ft., swim 30 ft.
+Particularly when their intellect is enhanced with proximity to additional red leech tide swarms, they favor targets that show signs of innate power that the red leech tides can absorb.

+Red Leech Tide

+Medium swarm of tiny beasts, unaligned

+Armor Class 12

+Hit Points 77 (14d8 + 14)

+Speed 20 ft., swim 30 ft.